centie22/Foudry-Tutorial/README.md

 # Foundry: Deploying And Forking Mainnet With Foundry

 ## Introduction
-Some of us smart contract developers danced the bhangra when Foundry was released.
-**Foundry is a convenient and comprehensive suite of tools for building and deploying decentralized applications (DApps) on the blockchain**.
-It is convenient because it lets you write tests in Solidity instead of Javascript, which is the scripting and testing language of the popular Hardhat toolkit.

-In this tutorial, I will take you through how to deploy smart contract and fork the Celo Alfajores testnet with **Foundry**.
-Forking mainnet or testnet is the process of copying the network's current or previous state and bringing it into your local development network.
-While the remaining transactions or blocks are mined and added to your personal development network, you will be able to access the deployed smart contracts in the mainnet for testing purposes.
-By forking a blockchain, we can test and debug smart contracts in a local environment, which simulates the behaviour of the live blockchain network.
-I created this lesson because there are surprisingly few resources available online that cover mainnet/testnet forking with foundry.
+Some people who create computer programs that work on a special type of network were very happy when a new tool called Foundry was made available.
+Foundry makes it easier to create and test these programs, and you can use a language called Solidity instead of a different one called Javascript.
+In this lesson, I will teach you how to use Foundry to make your own copy of a network that other people use, so you can test your programs without affecting anyone else.
+By doing this, we can find and fix mistakes before we put our programs on the real network.
+I made this lesson because there aren't many other lessons out there that show how to do this with Foundry.

 ## Objective
 At the end of this tutorial, you will be able to fork mainnet or testnet for testing and deploy a smart contract using the foundry toolkit.